 The goals of the company, the proposal and realization of projects and investments must be made in order to increase the assets and the administrative, technological and cognitive values of the company, as well as the creation of value and wealth for all Stakeholders.
 To ensure transparency of the operativeness of the management, RINA defines, executes and sequentially updates an articulate and homogenous corporate governance system inherent to both its own organisational structure and the relationships with third parties, in compliance with national and international best practice standards, knowing that the corporate ability to give itself functional efficient and effective rules represents an essential instrument to strengthen its reputation in terms of reliability and transparency and the confidence of the Stakeholders.

-The ideal moving force of the Ethical Code is concerned with the reciprocal advantage that all interested parties can receive, by conforming to reciprocal and cooperative ethical conduct.
+The ideal moving force of the code of ethics is concerned with the reciprocal advantage that all interested parties can receive, by conforming to reciprocal and cooperative ethical conduct.

 Health, Safety and Environment are three important values which form the basis of the RINA Group entrepreneurial philosophy and these apply to the statutory activities of RINA companies.
 These important concepts are recalled in the Policy relevant to Health, Safety and the Environment, a document which identifies the philosophy through which RINA intends to pursue its entrepreneurial goals.